kkesley/kkesley/src/assets/project-content/taxation.md

 This project is intended for tax consultants who want to manage their customers using web based system, and is tailored for a client.
 There are two developers working on this project including me.
 The other developer was also acting as the project manager.
 As a bonus, I also learned one or two things about taxation in Indonesia.

 ## Tech Stack
-### Front-End
-The front-end of this system is built using AngularJS and a Bootstrap template from [themeforest](https://themeforest.net/).
+The web application is built using AngularJS and a Bootstrap template from [themeforest](https://themeforest.net/).
 We also used Firebase Authentication & Real-Time Database for handling users and data.
-Therefore, we do not have any back-end systems for this project.
+Therefore, we do not have any back-end system for this project.

 ### Deployment
 We deployed the system to an EC2 instance.